Medically reviewed by Drugs.com. Last updated on Oct 23, 2020.

 - You may bleed more easily.
 Be careful and avoid injury.
 Use a soft toothbrush and an electric razor.

-- High blood levels of ammonia have happened with Depakene.
+- High blood levels of ammonia have happened with Depakene (valproic acid capsules).
 This can lead to certain brain problems.
 In some people, this has been deadly.
 Talk with the doctor.

 - Some people have had certain brain problems without high blood levels of ammonia.
-Sometimes, these brain problems have gone back to normal after this medicine was stopped.
+Sometimes, these brain problems have gone back to normal after Depakene (valproic acid capsules) was stopped.
 However, sometimes they have not fully gone back to normal.
 Talk with the doctor.

-- Some other drugs may affect how much of this medicine is in your body.
-Talk with your doctor or pharmacist to see if any of your other drugs may interact with Depakene.
+- Some other drugs may affect how much of Depakene (valproic acid capsules) is in your body.
+Talk with your doctor or pharmacist to see if any of your other drugs may interact with Depakene (valproic acid capsules).

 - Use with care in children.
 Talk with the doctor.